101medialab/hb-ng-form/README.md

 # To build
 cd projects/hb-ng-form && ng build hb-ng-form --prod

+# To develop
+cd projects/hb-ng-form && ng build --watch

+# To build demo site with live reload, can use for checking developement result
+cd projects/hb-ng-form-demo && ng serve
 ```

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.